jfrog/project-examples/dotnet-examples/README.md

 # Creating Repositories
 Create the following repositories on your Artifactory instance:

-1. A remote dotnet/nuget repository.
+1. A remote NuGet repository.
 Make sure the repository has *https://www.nuget.org/* configured as its URL (this is the default when creating the repository).
 2. A local dotnet/nuget repository.
 3. A virtual repository:
     - Include the remote and local repositories as part of the new virtual repository.